nadaakm/Deep_learning_Image_denoising/README.md

 # CIFAR-10 Image Denoising Project

-This project demonstrates how to remove noise from images using a Convolutional Autoencoder.
-It uses the CIFAR-10 dataset, adding Gaussian noise to simulate real-world noisy data, and aims to reconstruct clean images using a deep learning model built with TensorFlow.

-## Key Features:
-- Convolutional Autoencoder for denoising images.
-- CIFAR-10 dataset for training and evaluation.
-- Visualization of noisy and reconstructed images.

 ## Project Overview

 This project demonstrates an image denoising autoencoder model applied to the CIFAR-10 dataset.
 The goal is to remove noise from images using a convolutional neural network (CNN) model.
 The noisy images are created by adding random Gaussian noise to the original CIFAR-10 dataset images.
 The model is trained to reconstruct the original, clean images from the noisy ones.